Here's How NGU Works

 Q: What if I have a spouse or significant other who is not in Unity, can they come with me to a retreat?
 What about kids?

-A: A spouse or significant other is certainly welcome to come along.
+A: A spouse or significant other is certainly welcome to come along, as long as newcomers fit in with the parameters of the event; check with the event organizers for final confirmation.
 If they are not there to join in spiritually, then we kindly ask that they do not take away from those that are there for spiritual reasons.
 When it comes to kids, it is always wise to ask the retreat planner(s) what accommodations they have for children.
 Usually, if informed ahead of time, accommodations for children are happily made.